 INSTALLATION OF THE AIR CURTAIN

-The air curtain is designed to be recessed within ceiling voids or bulkheads within a building and located horizontally over a doorway.
-It must not be installed outside of the building.
+The air curtain is designed to be surface mounted inside a building and located horizontally over a doorway.
+It must not be installed on the outside of the building, or built into a cabinet or recessed in anyway.

 Location